RunningPiano1/Isaac_BlueStampPortfolio/index.md

 **Don't forget to replace the text below with the embedding for your milestone video.
 Go to Youtube, click Share -> Embed, and copy and paste the code to replace what's below.**

 <iframe width="560" height="315" src="https://www.youtube.com/embed/CaCazFBhYKs" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

+I chose the Thermal Camera project.
+There are two notable components in terms of size and appearance.
+The first is the Adafruit MLX90640 infrared camera sensor---this is the module that makes thermal imaging possible.
+Its purpose is to detect temperature variations across an image.
+The second is the Raspberry Pi 4.
+It is a small yet powerful computer that is able to create an interface with the MLX90640 sensor.
+Its connectivity options along with SSH server support will allow me to display the camera image on my monitor using my laptop.
+Possibly a third component is the SD card which contains the entire Raspberry Pi 4 OS (Operating System).
+This acts as the Pi's storage device and is responsible for holding all of the library systems and project files that I will be using throughout the next few weeks.

 For your first milestone, describe what your project is and how you plan to build it.
 You can include:
 - An explanation about the different components of your project and how they will all integrate together